vpetreski/payments/README.md

 ## Notes
 - Redis was used instead of Kafka for simplicity purposes.
 - In real life project we would use migrations with Flyway
-- In real life scenario we would better organize request, probably in multiple DB tables
+- In real life scenario we would better organize requests and data structures, probably in multiple DB tables
 - Validation could be improved